exie1/BRain/README.md

   * User needs to define the algorithm (modelkey) and feature data (datakey) combination as inputs to the trainModel function.
   * We used Python 3.8.10 and key packages were scikit-learn 0.24.1, seaborn 0.11.1, matplotlib 3.3.4, numpy 1.19.2 and pandas 1.2.4.
   * See requirements_conda.txt or requirements_pip.txt for a full list of dependencies.
-  * Use "conda create --name <env> --file requirements_conda.txt" to create the virtual Anaconda environment OR
+  * Use "conda create --name <env> --file requirements_conda.txt" to create the virtual Anaconda environment with your choice of name <env> OR
   * Use "pip install -r requirements_pip.txt" to install the required dependencies using pip.

 ### Data files